ikrima/gamedevguide/content/dev-notes/dev-notes/zig/zig-crash-course.md

 }
 ````

-The typical usecase of opaque is to maintain type safety when interoperating with C code that does not expose complete type information.
+The typical use case of opaque is to maintain type safety when interoperating with C code that does not expose complete type information.

 ### Anonymous Structs